Medical Cannabis Doctor in Stuart and Jupiter, FL

 Important Information About Medical Marijuana in Florida

-Please note that the use of medical marijuana in Stuart, Florida (and the entire state) does NOT include the following:
+Please note that the use of medical marijuana in Stuart, Florida or Jupiter, Florida (and the entire state) does NOT include the following:

 - The possession, use or administration of medical cannabis by smoking.